Explore the Benefits of ACCS Membership

 - Not discriminate on the basis of race, color, or national/ethnic origin.

-- Agree with the ACCS definition of classical Christian education (see handbook or web) and implement it insofar as you have the ability and resources.
+- Agree with the ACCS definition of classical Christian education (see Member Handbook, p.
+4-14) and implement it insofar as you have the ability and resources.

 - Not accept government funding sufficient to compromise the classical Christian mission should the government funding be withdrawn in the future.